Rebecca-ET/Rebecca-ET.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why I'm taking this class
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Rebecca Kim.
+I am here for the following reasons:

-- I rock a great mustache
+- I like cross-stitching
-- I'm extremely loyal to my family
+- I enjoy trying to things
+- I need a Div 3

 What else do you need?